- Website conception and content: Elise Hugueny-Léger (University of St Andrews) and Lyn Thomas (University of Sussex)

 Jo Halliday is a freelance translator of French into English in fields ranging from business to academic to literary French.
 After obtaining her BA in French from the University of Warwick, her substantive career was as a university manager, latterly as deputy head of administration at the School of Oriental and African Studies (SOAS), University of London.
 Her PhD (Goldsmiths, University of London) and related publications are in political philosophy.

-- Research assistant (bibliography and website editing): Anna Whytock (MA French and Spanish, 2018, University of St Andrews)
+- Research assistant (initial bibliography and website editing): Anna Whytock (MA French and Spanish, 2018, University of St Andrews)

 - IT support: Mary Woodcock Kroble (University of St Andrews)